- Home

 - Our Investigators

-Assistant Professor; Department of Obstetrics, Gynecology & Reproductive Sciences
+Assistant Professor; Department of Obstetrics, Gynecology & Reproductive Sciences; Assistant Professor Department of Immunology

 My research focuses on why some women develop complications when we use mesh to augment surgical correction of pelvic floor disorders.
 Mesh gives women a more durable and less invasive option for repair but can cause complications.
 Understanding this process is critical not just to preventing complications but also to developing options for women that will prevent them from needing retreatment and allow them to get back to living their lives.